udai-arneja/HLP-Project_Group2/doc/BusWire Interface.md

 ```
 segmentList takes in a list of Vertices and returns a tuple of XYPos, describing each segment.
 Note that the list of vertices passed in include the source and target port locations.
 This is a useful helper function.

-Notes:
-In Priya Chhaya (pmc18) code, there are some slight differences from the interface functions we intend to use.
-Instead of adding an XYPos to the Port type, a tuple of floats is used to describe the port location instead.